texastribune/tacobots/conversation-export/README.md

 export SLACK_EXPORT_CHANNEL=<channel-id> SLACK_EXPORT_TOKEN=<slack-token-from-vault>
 ```

-2. Go to the specified channel in Slack and type `@Conversation Export`.
+3. Go to the specified channel in Slack and type `@Conversation Export`.
 Slack will prompt to invite the bot, which is what we want.

-4. Install python libraries
+4. Install python and npm libraries
 ```sh
 make
 ```